jessesrsmith/c_shell/README.md

 # A Shell in C

 This is an implementation of a Unix shell.
-The shell reads user commands using `fgets()` and then either executes the command itself or forks and calls the apporpriate program using `freopen()`.
+The shell reads input using `fgets()` and then either executes the command itself or forks and calls the apporpriate program using `freopen()`.
 Return values are handled.

 The C-shell supports the following commands: